AlexeyShchukin/EasyRent/README.md

 ```
 This will:
 Build Docker images
+Start the db
 Apply database migrations
 Set basic groups with permissions
-Start the db and app services
+Start app

 ### 5. Accessing the API
 After startup, the API is available at: http://localhost:8000/api/